-Our Doctors are trained in Kinesio, RockTape, & KT Kinesiology Taping.
-Dr. Snyder going as far as being a Certified Kinesio Taping Practitioner (CKTP)
+Our doctors are trained in Kinesio and RockTape Kinesiology Taping and Dr. Snyder is a Certified Kinesio Taping Practitioner (CKTP).

 What Does Kinesiology Taping Do?

-In contrast, traditional sports' taping is wrapped around a joint strictly for stabilization and support during a sporting event obstructing the flow of bodily fluids... an UNDESIRABLE side-effect.
+In contrast, traditional sports taping is wrapped around a joint strictly for stabilization and support during a sporting event obstructing the flow of bodily fluids... an UNDESIRABLE

-To ensure that the muscles have free range of motion, tape with an elasticity of 130-140% of its original length is used for Kinesio Taping.
-This specific elasticity also will not allow an over stretch of the muscles themselves.
+To ensure that the muscles have free range of motion, tape with an elasticity of 130% to 140% of its original length is used for Kinesio Taping.
+This specific elasticity will not allow over-stretch of the muscles themselves.
 It may look like conventional athletic tape, but Kinesio Tape is fundamentally different.

 The Kinesio Taping method requires a tape that is skin friendly, possesses optimum elastic qualities, the same thickness as the skin, and is durable enough to stay on multiple days even through sweat and showers.

 Kinesio Tape is an elastic hypoallergenic tape, which works with the fascial, lymphatic and musculoskeletal systems.
-Kinesio Tape is the only one of the 3 medically accepted tapes in North America to provide the unique features that are essential to the Kinesio Taping Method.
+Kinesio Tape is only one of the three medically accepted tapes in North America to provide the unique features that are essential to the Kinesio Taping Method.

-Without getting too technical, Kinesio Tape is applied over the affected area with the muscles in a stretched position.
-Then the Kinesio Tape is applied from one end of the muscle to the other with varying amounts of stretch to the tape.
-The tape is applied from the muscle origin to the insertion for muscle support / facilitation.
-For Rehabilitation / Muscular inhibition Kinesio Tape is applied from muscle insertion to the origin.
+Without getting too technical, Kinesio Tape is applied over the affected area of muscles in a stretched position.
+Then, the Kinesio Tape is applied from one end of the muscle to the other with varying amounts of stretch to the tape.
+The tape is applied from the muscle origin to the insertion for muscle support and facilitation.
+For rehabilitation and muscular inhibition, Kinesio Tape is applied from muscle insertion to the muscle origin.